 It's widely known that the male groin has a distinctive (if not universally appreciated) aroma.
 This musky smell is largely a result of the concentration of apocrine sweat glands in the region, some of which produce a modified form of sweat that some people find sexually attractive (hmmmmmm?????).
 Unfortunately, after a hard day's work, these odors can become more toxic than intoxicating.

 The solution?
-A quick dust with a refreshing talc-like powder designed just for 'the boys'.
+A quick dust with a refreshing talc powder designed just for 'the boys'.
 Not only will such powders keep the fellas clean and fresh, they're also a great solution for "batwings" -- the unfortunate affliction where a sweaty sack temporarily bonds to the thighs.
-Application is simple – just sprinkle or spray a moderate amount of these miracle powders in the ole' boxer briefs and then hit the road.
+Application is simple – just sprinkle or spray a moderate amount of thesemiracle powders in the ole' boxer briefs and then hit the road.
+If you find powders too messy and you're looking for an easier application with the same comfort, check out Fresh Balls - it's applied as a cream and turns into a powder as it absorbs sweat and moisture.

 Chafing in those most-intimate of areas is a rarely discussed, but surprisingly common (and painful) issue for men.
 The area between a man's legs is especially prone to chafing due to the combination of friction and sweat, especially for an athletic gent.